-I am Professor of Mathematics at LSE, which I joined in 1998 after postdoctoral positions at Berkeley and ETH Zurich.
+I am the Head of Department and a Professor of Mathematics at LSE, which I joined in 1998 after postdoctoral positions at Berkeley and ETH Zurich.

 I hold MSc degrees in Mathematics and Computer Science from Aachen (Germany) and Austin/Texas (supervised by Edsger W. Dijkstra), a PhD in Mathematics from Passau, and a Habilitation in Computer Science from Munich.
 I was guest professor at the Hausdorff Institute for Mathematics (Bonn), the Simons Institute for the Theory of Computing (Berkeley), and in Paris (Dauphine, Ecole Polytechnique).